-I was out in the field almost all day Friday and when I returned I noticed that our weekly shipment of windows had arrived in my absence.
+I was out in the field almost all day Friday and when I returned I noticed that our weekly shipment of windows had arrived at our showroom in my absence.
 When I went to make sure everything came in correctly and was ready to be installed the following week, I noticed that one of the orders had the wrong installation flange on them.
 This was not good news.
 I went inside to check the paperwork and sure enough I had ordered them incorrectly.
 What to do?

 My first reaction of course was to figure out how to “make them work.”
 The crew had just returned and I explained the situation to them and then we pulled up the pictures of the job to see if we could make the incorrect flanges work and it turned out we could, but was it the right way to go?
 I called the window manufacturer and asked if they could resend the right frames and we could switch out the glass we had here and they said no, we’d have to order seven brand new windows costing us nearly a thousand dollars in the process.
 Additionally, we would possibly have a hole in the calendar for the crew next week, which meant additional lost revenue.